 If you have picky eaters who don’t like seafood, toss the pasta, take some out and then add the shrimp and spinach.
-The pasta and sauce are fabulous all by themselves.
+The pasta and sauce is fabulous all by itself.

 Step 4: Add fresh spinach and cook until it has wilted.
-It will look like you have too much spinach but once it’s cooked it will be just the right amount.
+It’ll look like you have too much spinach but once it’s cooked it will be just the right amount.

 Step 5: Sprinkle with parmesan and serve.

 What I love about this is that it’s quick to put together and pretty hard to mess up.
 Other than the pot for the pasta, you only have one pan to clean.
 If you have last minute friends for dinner, you can turn out a wonderful diner without any fear of failure, and in about 10 minutes.
 If you want a lighter shrimp and pasta recipe, try shrimp carbonara with fresh corn.